UPPMAX/R-matlab-julia-HPC/docs/common/hpc_clusters.rst

 - Linux kernel
 - Bash shell
-- Intel CPUs, except for Dardel with AMD.
+- x86-64 CPUs, some clusters with Intel processors and some with AMD.
 - NVidia GPUs (HPC2N/LUNARC, also AMD) except for Dardel with AMD.

 .. list-table:: Hardware